ftlabs/Hancock/README.md

 ## Why would you do this?

 Identifying an individuals signature across a multitude of organisations and documents is tough.
-Hancock doesn't attempt to determine to whom each signature belongs, it only gives a value (between 0 and 1) which
+Hancock doesn't attempt to determine to whom each signature belongs, it only gives a value (between 0 and 1) which can aid a human in identifying a pattern

 ## How does it work?
 Hancock doesn't compare each image pixel-for-pixel.
 It generates a profile of each signature by counting adding up the number of black pixels along a Y-axis for each position along the X-axis of an image.
 These values are then used to plot a curve which is can be compared to other curves (generated in the same manner) with the Pearson correlation coefficient.